 I support one of the biggest charitable movements known to humankind, inspiring countless numbers of my peers to go out and make a difference each November, whether through collecting donations at work or by playing more active roles in the various events held to support the cause!

-I just wish I’d been in better health so I could do more to support it myself.
+It would’ve just been nice if I were in better health so I could do more to support it myself.

 So I hope all the Mo Sistas and Mo Bros out there have had an amazing Movember so far, and that your effort got you the results you wanted!
-As for me and my Team Thomas crew, you’ve got a few days yet to donate to our efforts, so if you feel so inclined, hit us up at the Team Thomas Movember page, or my personal one.
-And if you haven’t entered yet, remember that I’m running a contest ’til the month’s end for a Turbo Flip Thomas, the perfect gift to put under the tree for your little one!
+As for my Team Thomas crew and me, you’ve got a few days yet to donate to our efforts, so if you feel so inclined, hit us up at the Team Thomas Movember page, or my personal one.
+And if you haven’t entered yet, remember that I’m running a contest ’til the month’s end for a Thomas & Friends Turbo Flip Thomas, the perfect gift to put under the tree for your little one!

 Keep doing good in the world and until the next,